jameswyper/rupture/Status and Plan.md

 TODO

+High

+14. Actions - add XML for failure and headers for success and failure
+15. Events - moderator and subscriber threads need to be part of the root device.

+Medium

+19. Test_discovery - reject anything coming from other devices on network
+20. Test_discovery - fix random bug on Lenovo
+10. Sample application
+12. Test suite based on Sample application including devices / services that don't validate
+18. Extend range of state variables
+7.  write code to serve icons
+16. Add option to state variable to reset after eventing takes place

+Low

+17. If an optional Action is called that hasn't been coded we should return error code 602 (optional not implemented) not 401 (invalid action) - this requires us to allow Service to maintain a list of optional, unimplemented actions
 1. Webrick Servlets - make existing do_method generic and call it
 2. Logging (debug) - add File / method / object references to each statement [need to test]
 4. Write method to start / stop all servers, including validation of device / service data
 6.  allow PresentationURL to be overridden and not mounted
-7.  write code to serve icons
 8.  allow logging object to be overridden
 9. URLBase needs to be a property of the root device not the device

-10. Sample application

 11. Copyright notices

-12. Test suite based on Sample application including devices / services that don't validate

-13. State variable setup and attaching to services

-14. Actions / argument setup

-15. Events - moderator and subscriber threads need to be part of the root device.

-(notes)

-root will contain a list of Subscriptions and the event queue

-an individual subscription will be associated with a service, have a sid and expiry time (may be nil)

-state variable will be defined individually, then attached to a service, with type, allowedlist | range, default value, moderation type and value (iime / increment), previous event time or value

-action will be defined with name and list of arguments, (name, direction, retval, reference to state variable)

-16. Add option to state variable to reset after eventing takes place

-17. If an optional Action is called that hasn't been coded we should return error code 602 (optional not implemented) not 401 (invalid action) - this requires us to allow Service to maintain a list of optional, unimplemented actions

 ##TEST PLAN